Jwaxo/smashcrowd/README.md

 ### Planned features/Todo

+* Bug reporting and feature requesting link.
 * Character images compiled with SCSS and assigned.
 * Player boxes shake when they become active.
 * Remove players (hahahaha)
+* Put Smash emblem on winners.
 * Multiple drafts per server.
 * Persistent storage via MySQL (or other DB)
 * Game options:
+  * Character limiting options: "None", "Per-Player", "Per-Board"
+  * Squad-strike
+    * Winner gets to keep a character
+    * Optional life tracking, where SmashDown says how many lives this character currently has?
   * Re-orderable roster
   * Players per round with rotating sit out player
   * More styles of drafting: